Flag of the Second Spanish Republic: Controversies

 Spanish monarchists resented the morado of the new tricolored flag and a famous soleá was composed when the Flag began to be used.
 These verses also indirectly expressed dissatisfaction for the reforms of the new republican government:

-Modern historians, such as Margarita Márquez Padorno or Mirta Núñez Díaz-Balart, suggest that despite popular belief, the Castilian Pendón Morado never existed or that it was actually red in colour and the morado colour was used merely for aesthetic reasons or due to a lack of historical knowledge.
+Modern historians, such as Margarita Márquez Padorno or Mirta Núñez Díaz-Balart, suggest that despite popular belief, the Castilian Pendón Morado never existed or that it was actually red, and the morado colour was merely for aesthetic reasons or due to a lack of historical knowledge.

 Until 2001, the official badge of the Real Madrid C.F. had a purple band based either on the Castilian or Spanish republican colours which was added after the proclamation of the Second Spanish Republic in 1931.
 The colour of the band was changed from morado to navy blue in 2001.